West Coast wildfires the most destructive in generations: What we know and how to help

 Over the weekend in Oregon, which has declared a state of emergency, half a million people were under evacuation orders as two fires threatened to merge and continue rapidly advancing toward Salem and Portland's suburbs.
 Oregon fires have burned more than one million acres, said the state's governor, Kate Brown.
 She called the blazes a "once-in-a-generation event."
 Firefighters seemed to gain the upper hand on the fires this week, but new threats sprung up further to the south where the small town of Paisley was evacuated to get out of the way of a human-caused fire.

-There are glimmers of hope, as a freak blizzard slowed fire growth in Colorado last week.
+There are glimmers of hope.
+Cooler temperatures in recent days on the west coast have allowed firefighters to make steady progress.
 But in a sign of things to come, more of Washington state burned in a 24-hour period this month than in 12 of the last 18 fire seasons.
+Higher temperatures and potential for dry lightning are also forecast for the coming days.

 Here's what we know about the ongoing fires and how you can help from the US or afar.